OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-input-metadata-schema.md

                 <xs:sequence>
                   <xs:element name="Programs" minOccurs="0">
                     <xs:annotation>
-                      <xs:documentation>This is the collection of all programs when file is MPEG-TS</xs:documentation>
+                      <xs:documentation>This is hello collection of all programs when file is MPEG-TS</xs:documentation>
                     </xs:annotation>
                     <xs:complexType>
                       <xs:sequence>